medina325/qr-code-frontend-challenges/README.md

 ## Acknowledgments

-:mega A shoutout to the creators of this wonderful platform, for sparing me the trouble of defining what frontend challenges to tackle.
+📣 A shoutout to the creators of this wonderful platform, for sparing me the trouble of defining what frontend challenges to tackle.

 As someone who has always struggled with frontend, I now feel hopeful that I can finally bring my frontend skills up to par with my other technical abilities.